 And here it is.
 For $2,344.10, with free shipping from eComfort.com.
 In other words, these sharks wanted to make $6,481 for one day’s labor!
 Obviously, their estimate hit the trash at high velocity.

 So it was back to the grind of getting estimates: $7600, $6995, $7300, “between six and seven thousand”.
 Sheesh.
 I was motivated to just buy the boiler from eComfort and do the job myself.
 How hard can it be?
 I’ve done water, electrical, gas and flue.
 I’ve assembled motorcycles from parts.
 Steam is the only hands-on experience I don’t have and it looked like it was just a straight piece of threaded 4″ steel pipe.

 Still, if the boiler didn’t work or, worse, it blew up because I didn’t know how to tune it I didn’t want to have my fingerprints all over it.
 So I spoke with a local handyman who’s installed commercial boilers and he agreed to do the job for $750 + parts.
 Done.

 This morning, Dennis called with his quote: $5150 and he can do it next week.
 Now I had two reasonable estimates.
-But after factoring in that Option 1 would mean my having to dispose of the heavy old boiler myself, “parts” could run $300 to 500 and it would basically be an illegal job so I wouldn’t qualify for National Grid’s $500 rebate and Option 2 came with a two-year service contract and professional installation it was a no-brainer.
+But after factoring in that Option 1 (e.g. me DIYing it) would mean my having to dispose of the heavy old boiler myself, the “parts” could run $500-1000 and that it would be an illegal job so I wouldn’t qualify for National Grid’s $500 rebate and Option 2 came with a two-year service contract and professional installation it was a no-brainer.
 I went with Dennis.

 Or maybe you don’t even have to learn plumbing; just drive around all day on $225 service calls, avoiding doing any work and instead hand out outrageous estimates to which no one in their right mind would agree.
 What’s the worst that could happen?